Modura

 The test was conducted in person where I introduced the users to the app and asked them questions.
 The questions were dedicated to discovering whether the category and product tabs were easy to understand and navigate.

-Study results
+Study Results

-- 66% of users (2 out of 3) were confused why the category screen went to the subcategory screen rather than directly to the product list.
+- Usable Navigation: 66% of users (2 out of 3) were confused why the category screen went to the subcategory screen rather than directly to the product list.
 So, the task success rate was 33%.

-- 100% of users (3 out of 3) were confused by the two navigation options (hamburger menu and tab bar).
+- Navigation Options: 100% of users (3 out of 3) were confused by the two navigation options (hamburger menu and tab bar).
 However, the users appreciated the option of having the hamburger menu, which leads to the subcategory screen.

 Project summary